Yil2/hydro_mopo/README.md

 + Input area code, hydropower type, years, scenario and method, eg:
     + hydro_type = "hdam"
-    + country_code = "SE1"  :point_right: If you want to run single area:
+    + country_code = "SE1"
+    \:point_right: If you want to run single area:
-    + country_code_list  = ["SE1", "SE2"]  :point_right: If you want to run multiple areas
+    + country_code_list  = ["SE1", "SE2"]
+    \:point_right: If you want to run multiple areas
     + pred_years = [2000,2005,2008]
     + scenario = "example"
-    The scenario name is used for naming the model output
+    \:point_right: The scenario name is used for naming the model output
     + algorithm  = "random forest"
-    The modelling method used for generating required energy data by weather data.
+    \:point_right: The modelling method used for generating required energy data by weather data.

-+ Input paths for saving raw weather data, processed historical data and model output, eg:
++ Input paths for saving raw weather data, processed historical data and model output :file_folder:
     + geo_dir = 'Your path for the downloaded onshore.geojson'
     + data_dir= 'Your path saving the historical data'
     + solution_dir = 'Your path saving the modelled results'